What is resilience?

 Some young people face more serious challenges like family breakdown, family illness or death, or bullying.
-And some have more challenges than others because of learning difficulties or disabilities, or because they have more anxious personalities.
+And some have more challenges than others because of disability, learning difficulties or disorders, mental health issues, chronic health conditions and so on.
 Resilience will help them with these challenges.

-Self-respect is a great building block for resilience.
+Self-respect and self-compassion are great building blocks for resilience.

 Self-respect grows out of setting standards for behaviour.
-If your child has self-respect, she believes that she matters and should be treated respectfully by others.
-She’s also more likely to protect herself by avoiding risky behaviour and situations.
+If your child has self-respect, your child believes that they matter and should be treated respectfully by others.
+Your child is also more likely to protect themselves by avoiding risky behaviour and situations.
 A strong sense of self-respect will also help your child be less vulnerable to bullies and bullying.

 Empathy, respect for others, kindness, fairness, honesty and cooperation are also linked to resilience.
 This includes showing care and concern for people who need support, accepting people’s differences, being friendly, not mistreating or bullying others, and taking responsibility for your actions.

-If your child shows these attitudes and behaviour towards others, he’s more likely to get a positive response in return.
-This helps him feel good about himself.
+If your child shows these attitudes and behaviour towards others, they’re more likely to get a positive response in return.
+This helps your child feel good about themselves.

 Social skills for resilience